HotSauceNinja/SEI-Project-4/README.md

   const localizer = momentLocalizer(moment)
 ...
 ```
-* I requested the array of scheduling slot objects, and then sorted them in chronological order
+* I requested the array of scheduling slot objects, and then sorted them in chronological order:
 ```
   // * Get the array of scheduling slots objects React.useEffect(() => {